-While air accidents in Costa Rica are rare, there have been 2 fatal incidents in the last year involving the light aircraft company Nature Air.
-The company’s operating certificate was recently suspended by Costa Rica’s civil aviation authority as investigators seek a cause for the December 2017 crash.
+While air accidents in Costa Rica are rare, there have been 2 fatal incidents since September 2017 involving the light aircraft company Nature Air.
+The company’s operating certificate has been indefinitely suspended by Costa Rica’s civil aviation authority as investigators seek a cause for the December 2017 crash.

 You can drive in Costa Rica on a UK Driving Licence or an International Driving Permit.